mcritchlow/mcritchlow.github.io/_posts/2018-08-01-docker-fzf.markdown

 ## Introduction ##
-Now that our dev team is starting to dip our toes into Docker, I've realized some pain points with managing docker images and containers that I've solved with a couple very simple bash scripts, utilizing the [fzf fuzzy finder][fzf] that I have incorporated into much of my daily workflow both in terminal and vim.
+Now that our dev team is starting to dip our toes into Docker, I've realized some pain points with managing docker images and containers that I've solved with a couple very simple bash functions, utilizing the [fzf fuzzy finder][fzf] that I have incorporated into much of my daily workflow both in terminal and vim.

-In order to take advantage of these little bash scripts, you'll need to install fzf via the link above, if you don't already have it.
+In order to take advantage of these little bash functions, you'll need to install fzf via the link above, if you don't already have it.

 ## Problem ##